 If you don’t want to wait, you can either turn off Spotlight or exclude some items from indexing.
 Learn how to do that with the step-by-step instructions here.

 In some cases, the preferences files associated with the Finder app could corrupt or break — causing Mac Finder to misbehave.
 To fix that, the best way is to delete Finder Preferences.

 Step 1: Search “~/Library/Preferences/” in the Spotlight bar, and click the “TOP HIT” result to open the Preferences folder.

 Step 2: In the new window, locate this file “com.apple.finder.plist”, right-click and select “Move to Trash.”

 Step 3: Now close the folder and restart your Mac.

-Note: It’s harmless to delete a .plist file because after reboot your Mac will regenerate the Finder preference file itself.
+It’s harmless to delete a .plist file because, after reboot, your Mac will regenerate the Finder preference file itself.

-This scenario is best for when the Finder app on your Mac becomes totally inaccessible.
-You’ll have to rely on Terminal command to perform the operation.
+This scenario is best for when the Finder app on your Mac is not responding or becomes inaccessible.
+You’ll have to operate via the Terminal command to delete the preference file to fix it.

-In general, we don’t recommend you to do so on your own if you are not comfortable using command line.
-It's best to have a geek friend assist you during the process.
-Any misoperation could cause unexpected issues and damage your Mac.
+In general, we don’t recommend you do so on your own if you are not comfortable using the command line.
+Having a geek friend assist you during the process is best because any misoperation could cause unexpected issues.

 By the way, if you are new to Mac, learning about the Finder will help you better organize and manage your Mac files.
 Check out this Apple support article for more information.